aptech/docs/docs/plotsetyticposition.rst

-plotSetAxesTicsPosition
+plotSetYTicPosition
 ==============================================

 Purpose
 ----------------
-Controls if the axes tick are inside or outside the axes line.
+Controls if the y-axis tick is inside or outside the y-axis line.

 Format
 ----------------
-.. function:: plotSetAxesTicsPosition(&myPlot, position)
+.. function:: plotSetYTicPosition(&myPlot, position)

     :param &myPlot: A :class:`plotControl` structure pointer.
     :type &myPlot: struct pointer